-Charlie Herman is the Business and Economics Editor for WNYC News and the national morning news program, The Takeaway.
-He regularly reports on local and national business stories at the station.
-Charlie hosts WNYC's weekly finance segment, Money Talking and edits and produces the weekly tech segment New Tech City.
-Charlie joined the station in April 2010.
+Charlie Herman is the Business and Economics Editor for WNYC News.
+He regularly reports on local and national business stories and hosts WNYC's weekly finance segment, Money Talking.
+Charlie joined the station in 2010.

-Prior to coming to WNYC, Charlie worked at ABC News for nearly 16 years.
+Prior to WNYC, Charlie worked at ABC News for nearly 16 years.
 For more than five years, he oversaw the Business News Unit during the financial meltdown and recession.
-Prior to this position, he was the Deputy Bureau Chief in the Los Angeles Bureau overseeing news coverage for the western region of the U.S.
+Prior to that, he was Deputy Bureau Chief in the Los Angeles Bureau and Producer in the Miami Bureau.

 In 2003, Charlie helped set up ABC News’ operations in Baghdad, Iraq.
 He began his career at ABC News in the Washington Bureau in 1994.
 Charlie has won a Business Emmy and shared an Alfred I. DuPont and a Peabody Award with the ABC News division for coverage of September 11, 2001.